thomasmol/cog-whisper-diarization/README.md

 - `file_string: str`: Either provide a Base64 encoded audio file.
 - `file_url: str`: Or provide a direct audio file URL.
 - `file: Path`: Or provide an audio file.
-- `group_segments: bool`: Group segments of the same speaker shorter than 2 seconds apart.
-Default is `True`.
 - `num_speakers: int`: Number of speakers.
 Leave empty to autodetect.
 Must be between 1 and 50.
 - `translate: bool`: Translate the speech into English.
 - `language: str`: Language of the spoken words as a language code like 'en'.
 Leave empty to auto detect language.
 - `prompt: str`: Vocabulary: provide names, acronyms, and loanwords in a list.
 Use punctuation for best accuracy.
 Also now used as 'hotwords' paramater in transcribing,
-- `offset_seconds: int`: Offset in seconds, used for chunked inputs.
-Default is 0.
-- `transcript_output_format: str`: Specify the format of the transcript output: individual words with timestamps, full text of segments, or a combination of both.
-  - Default is `both`.
-  - Options are `words_only`, `segments_only`, `both`,

 ### Output